 Soybean oil has chemical and physical compatibility with the rubber matrix and provides expanded options for low- and high-temperature properties.
 It can be used as a process oil and as a polymer extender.

 Improved mixing capabilities in the manufacturing process have been demonstrated, and rubber compounds made with soybean oil blend more easily with the silica used in building tire tread.
 This can improve plant efficiency and reduce energy consumption and greenhouse gas emissions.

 Soybean oil has been functionalized to work as a reactive rubber processing oil.
-Compared to naphthenic oil, it provides better thermal stability and lower Tg for Styrene Butadiene Rubber (SBR) and Chloroprene Rubber (CR) vulcanizates; better scorch safety and faster cure; higher elongation at break, tensile strength, abrasion resistance, and tear strength.
+Compared to naphthenic oil, it provides better thermal stability and lower Tg (glass-transition temperature) for Styrene-Butadiene Rubber (SBR) and Chloroprene Rubber (CR) vulcanizates; better scorch safety and faster cure; and higher elongation at break, tensile strength, abrasion resistance and tear strength.

 Higher molecular weight and chemically modified soy-based oils provide SBR-based rubbers with mechanical and thermal properties equivalent to those using a conventional petroleum-based processing oil with lower levels of extractables.
 Mechanical and thermal properties were increased with grafting.

-Testing of soybean oils in EPDM automotive applications showed samples passed initial and aged mechanical testing requirements.
+Testing of soybean oils in ethylene-propylene copolymer (EPDM) automotive applications showed samples passed initial and aged mechanical testing requirements.
 For an impact application, the soy-based rubber generally showed better material characteristics and energy dissipation capacity than the control.

 Epoxidized soybean oil is used as a plasticizer/stabilizer in plastics and rubber.

 Soy fillers (flour and meal) may provide an inexpensive and environmentally friendly partial replacement of carbon black, a petroleum-based material traditionally used to reinforce rubber.